On cubulated relatively hyperbolic groups: Proof of Theorem

 Now, let $G$ be splitting as a finite graph of groups $(\Gamma,\mcal{G})$ such that: \begin{itemize} \item if $u \in V(\Gamma) \sqcup E(\Gamma)$ then $G_u$ has convex core $X_u \subset X$, \item if $v \in V(\Gamma)$ then $(G_v, X_v) \in \mcal{CMVH}$ (and hence $(G_v, X_v)$ is virtually special by our inductive assumption and Lemma \ref{consistentcompatible}), and \item $\mcal{A}_v$ is relatively malnormal in $G_v$ for any $v \in V(\Gamma)$. \end{itemize} To show that $(G,X)$ is virtually special we will use Theorem \ref{haglundwisedoublecoset}, but first we need to show that $G$ satisfies the hypotheses of Proposition \ref{splittingimpliessepa}.
 This follows because by our compatibility assumption the peripheral subgroups are residually finite, and because by Lemma \ref{compimpliesstrongly}, all convex subgroups of $(G,X)$ are strongly peripherally separable.

 Therefore, $(G,X)$ satisfies Proposition \ref{splittingimpliessepa}, so any relatively quasiconvex and peripherally separable subgroup of $G$ is separable, as well as any double coset of a doubly peripherally separable pair of relatively quasiconvex and strongly peripherally separable subgroups.
-In particular, the wall stabilizers of $(G,X)$ are separable so by Theorem \ref{haglundwisedoublecoset} it is enough to show that if $W_1, W_2 \subset X$ are intersecting walls, then the pair $G_{W_1} , G_{W_2}$ is doubly peripherally separable.
-To prove this, let $P<G$ be a peripheral subgroup so that $G_{W_1} \cap P$ and $G_{W_2} \cap P$ are both infinite, and by Theorem \ref{sageevwise} choose a convex core $Z \subset X$ for $P$ such that $W_1 \cap Z$ and $W_2 \cap Z$ are both non-empty.
-Since $W_1 \cap W_2 \neq \emptyset$, we will have that $(W_1 \cap Z)$ and $(W_2 \cap Z)$ are intersecting walls of $Z$ (see e.g. \cite[Lem.~13.13]{hagwissp}).
-But by Theorem \ref{haglundwisedoublecoset} and Remark \ref{wallsubcomplex}, this implies that the double coset $(G_{W_1} \cap P)(G_{W_2} \cap P)$ is separable in $P$, which is precisely the definition of doubly peripherally separable pair. \end{proof}
+In particular, the wall stabilizers of $(G,X)$ are separable, so by Theorem \ref{haglundwisedoublecoset} it is enough to show that the pair $G_{W_1},G_{W_2}$ is doubly peripherally separable for any pair of walls if $W_1, W_2 \subset X$.
+To prove this, let $g_1,g_2\in G$ and let $P<G$ be a peripheral subgroup so that $G_{{g_1}^{-1}W_1}\cap P=(G_{W_1})^{g_1} \cap P$ and $G_{{g_2}^{-1}W_2}\cap P=(G_{W_2})^{g_2} \cap P$ are both infinite.
+By Theorem \ref{sageevwise} choose a convex core $Z \subset X$ for $P$ such that ${g_1}^{-1}W_1 \cap Z$ and ${g_2}^{-1}W_2 \cap Z$ are both non-empty, so that $(P,Z)$ is virtually special by Proposition \ref{independencecore}.
+The subgroups $G_{{g_1}^{-1}W_1}\cap P$ and $G_{{g_2}^{-1}W_2}\cap P$ are then convex in $(P,Z)$ by Remark \ref{wallsubcomplex}, and the conclusion follows from Theorem \ref{doublecosetconvexsep}. \end{proof}